novastack-home/novastack-app/README.md

 ## Versions switch
+*UPDATED*: Actual version is on a master branch, so usually not needed to change branches or checkout to commit

 The current active version (commit 81b888d) shows 4 models on 6 markers.
 It is so called 'webar_phase2_lite'.
 In order to switch to a full version with all 6 models on 6 markers one can simply checkout to the previous commit by